Download full report

 In the modern world, a child’s chances in life depend not on whether they go to school, but on how much they learn.
 By this measure, despite great progress in expanding access to schooling, very few of the world’s children are getting the education they need to access the opportunities the 21st century offers.

 For every hundred primary-age children in the world, 96 will attend some schooling.
 Ninety-one are in school now.
-However, just 37 will reach a basic level of learning in literacy and numeracy.
+However, just 37 will reach a basic level of learning in literacy and numeracy, equivalent to the 20th percentile in the developed world.
 Even fewer will reach a high level of learning.